 Because Blondin proved to have uncommon agility and a strong desire to perform as an acrobat, at the age of five, his parents placed him in the École de Gymnase at Lyon.
 Blondin’s first instructor was a man named Blondin and it was from this elder Blondin that he took the name Blondin.
-The elder Blondin was a man who used kindness to get the best out of the young Blondin, and the young Blondin quickly became recognized as a prodigy.
+The elder Blondin used kindness to get the best out of the young Blondin, and he quickly became recognized as a prodigy.
 In fact, it was noted that whatever feat he desired to achieve, “he … practised with unflagging pertinacity until he achieved complete success.”
 Continue reading →

 Marguerite was born in Ireland on 1 September 1789 to a small landowner named Edmund Power.
 Her childhood was not particularly happy because of her father’s controlling character, drunkenness, and poverty.
 Moreover, in 1804, at the tender age of fifteen, a compulsory marriage was forced upon her by her father.

 Today’s guest is Jacqueline Reiter.
 Jacqueline has a PhD in late 18th century political history from the University of Cambridge.
 A professional librarian, she lives in Cambridge with her husband and two children.
 Jacqueline also researches and writes about the life of John Pitt, 2nd Earl of Chatham.

 Here is her guest post for today related to Walcheren: